 If implemented appropriately, densification is a powerful tool in achieving a resilient city by facilitating the efficient use of urban land, urban form and systems, limiting urban sprawl and, thereby, motivating the preservation of environmental assets, rural areas, and farmlands, heritage sites, etc. Densification should be applied within the current built-up area to connect to the existing infrastructure networks, along main public transport corridors and/or within identified primary and secondary nodes considering the wider scale.

 1 2 3 4 6 7 8 9 10 11 12 13 14 16

-5.3 PROXIMITY & WALKABILITY
+✓ 5.3 PROXIMITY & WALKABILITY

-Resilient neighbourhoods should provide residents with a walking distance to key services, infrastructure for safe walking and cycling.
-5.3.1 Permeable Street Network The overall street connectivity (that can measured by the level of permeability of the street network) is critical in achieving urban resilience by providing better accessibility to urban services and promoting walkability through the variety of routes.
+Resilient neighbourhoods should provide residents with a walking distance to key services, infrastructure for safe walking and cycling as per 2.3.
+5.3.1 Permeable Street Network

+The overall street connectivity (that can be measured by the level of permeability of the street network) is critical in achieving urban resilience by providing better accessibility to urban services and promoting walkability through the variety of routes.
 The efficient and permeable street network that provides convenient movement should be linked with minimum dead ends and physical barriers.
 As an indication, the permeable street network should have 80-100 street intersections per km2.

+1 3 4 5 6 7 9 10 11 16

 5.3.2 Gridded Network And Fine Grain

-Gridded networks with smaller blocks )of no more than 1000m as suggested by the Institute for Transportation and Development Policy) ensure better service accessibility, facilitate rapid evacuation in case of disaster and support supply delivery during the recovery phase, all of which are critical in disaster-prone areas.
+Gridded networks with smaller blocks ensure better service accessibility, facilitate rapid evacuation in case of disaster and support supply delivery during the recovery phase, all of which are critical in disaster-prone areas.

 1 3 4 5 6 7 9 10 11 13 16

 5.4 EFFICIENT STREET NETWORK